avigoldman/sparkpost-mail/README.md

 # Documentation
 ### config([options])
-* `password` An Sparkpost API Key that has SMTP permissions
+* `password` An SparkPost API Key that has SMTP permissions
 * `username` Username for SMTP account - defaults to `SMTP_Injection`
 * `port` Port for SMTP - defaults to `587`
 * `host` Host for SMTP - defaults to `smtp.sparkpostmail.com`